Brigid-Chepkemoi/peer-revs/README.md

-# GALAXY INSTA APPLICATION
+# PEER REVIEW APPLICATION

 ### By: Brigid Chepkemoi

 ## Description
-A Django instagram clone web application for storing and viewing pictures.
+A Django AWWARDS clone web application for posting and peer reviewing projects.
-It has different categories of the pictures, one can filetr to see the pictures based on locations and categories.
-They can view the descriptions of the pictures and authors.
+One can signup and login to post a project to be reviewed by peers, rate other's projects and view all posted projects.
 ## Live Link
 https://peer-revs-app.herokuapp.com/